klust/LUMI-BE-training-materials/docs/intro-evolving/E10-ObjectStorage.md

 9. Create a web link (presigned URL) to share the private object `HTML/private.html` in the `training.private` bucket.
-Next open a private/incognito browser window and check that the link indeed works (we use a private browser window / incognito mode to be sure that it doesn't pick up any credentials anywhere just to be sure).
+Next open a private/incognito browser window and check that the link indeed works (we use a private browser window / incognito mode to be sure that it doesn't pick up any credentials anywhere).

     ???
 Solution "Click here to see the solution."